pietroglyph/ftc265/README.md

  1. Connect the camera to a computer running realsense-viewer and make sure that it works there.
  2. If you're using a USB hub, make sure to plug the hub in first, power the hub on (if applicable), and then connect the camera.
  3. If you're using the Control Hub and your camera won't connect when you first boot up, try plugging the camera into the USB 2 port on subsequent boots.
- 4. If nothing works then you can open an issue or contact me on Discord (I'm pietroglyph#9445) and send me your app logs.
+ 4. If nothing works then you can open an issue or [join the Discord server](https://discord.gg/85hZ4dnBUd).

 ### The app hangs when I instantiate a `T265Camera`
 This is likely happening because you haven't granted the correct permissions.
 The easiest way to get a permissions prompt is to uninstall and reinstall the robot controller app.
 After reinstalling you should get a permissions prompt on first run.